-151 3 Data collection and preparation
+3. Data collection and preparation

-152 RTFF models heavily rely on the types and quality of data collection and preparation for model development and performance assessment.
-Therefore, available data and measurements have a major 153 impact on RTFF models in UDS.
-These data may be unavailable or inaccessible mainly due to the restriction 154 in both temporal ad spatial gaps.
-The typical data required in RTFF modelling include "rainfall data", "flow 155 measurement of UDS" and "catchment and weather characteristics" (Thrysøe et al., 2019; Li, 2020).
-156 Rainfall depth and chamber water depth in UDS are the main data required whereas others are alternatively 157 used for modelling when needed to enhance the model performance.
-These data are not necessarily the 158 same as used in flood forecasting models that are applied for designing UDS.
-For example, some 159 conventional parameters like land use, slops angles, catchment area, vegetation ratio, installed sustainable 160 urban drainage systems and surface roughness which are routinely used for modelling UDS (Hamil, 2011), 161 162 may not be required to capture as real-time data.
-Otherwise, some other variables need to be recorded and 163 used in the real-time flood forecasting models which are the focus of this section.
+RTFF models heavily rely on the types and quality of data collection and preparation for model development and performance assessment.
+Therefore, available data and measurements have a major impact on RTFF models in UDS.
+These data may be unavailable or inaccessible mainly due to the restriction in both temporal ad spatial gaps.
+The typical data required in RTFF modelling include "rainfall data", "flow measurement of UDS" and "catchment and weather characteristics" (Thrysøe et al., 2019; Li, 2020).
+Rainfall depth and chamber water depth in UDS are the main data required whereas others are alternatively used for modelling when needed to enhance the model performance.
+These data are not necessarily the same as used in flood forecasting models that are applied for designing UDS.
+For example, some conventional parameters like land use, slops angles, catchment area, vegetation ratio, installed sustainable urban drainage systems and surface roughness which are routinely used for modelling UDS (Hamil, 2011), may not be required to capture as real-time data.
+Otherwise, some other variables need to be recorded and used in the real-time flood forecasting models which are the focus of this section.

-3.1 Real-time rainfall data sources
+3.1.
+Real-time rainfall data sources

-165 Three main sources of real-time rainfall data widely used in hydrological science include telemetry ground rain gauges, rainfall radar data, and weather satellites, with the key features shown in Table 4.
-Rain gauge 166 data are the most applicable and primary source of rainfall estimation and installed rainfall stations are 167 currently spread all over the world (Figure 3).
-Rain gauges measure the accumulative depth of rainfall over 168 169 a specific period (e.g. 15 minutes) for a given location to obtain representative rainfall measurements over the area.
-While rain gauge stations can provide an accurate point of measurement, they are subject to 170 numerous sources of uncertainty that can limit their exclusive application in RTFF.
-Two main limitations 171 of rain gauge data are: (1) the inability of point measurements to accurately characterise the spatial 172 distribution of rainfall, and (2) high systematic and calibration errors (Dao et al., 2020a; Wu et al., 2020).
-173 174 To overcome this, a network of gauges constituting a series of gauges distributed throughout the area is recommended to provide a spatial distribution and approximate rainfall accumulations at ungauged areas 175 (Jiang and Tung, 2013; Wu et al., 2020).
-However, there may be UDS with multiple sub-catchments 176
+Three main sources of real-time rainfall data widely used in hydrological science include telemetry ground rain gauges, rainfall radar data, and weather satellites, with the key features shown in Table 4.
+Rain gauge data are the most applicable and primary source of rainfall estimation and installed rainfall stations are currently spread all over the world (Fig. 3).
+Rain gauges measure the accumulative depth of rainfall over a specific period (e.g. 15 min) for a given location to obtain representative rainfall measurements over the area.
+While rain gauge stations can provide an accurate point of measurement, they are subject to numerous sources of uncertainty that can limit their exclusive